apache/flink/docs/apis/streaming_guide.md

 By default the partitioning of the feedback stream will be automatically set to be the same as the input of the iteration head.
 To override this the user can set an optional boolean flag in the `closeWith` method.

 #### Iteration head as a co-operator
-The user can also treat the input and feedback stream of a streaming iteration as a `ConnectedDataStream`.
+The user can also treat the input and feedback stream of a streaming iteration as `ConnectedStreams`.
 This can be used to distinguish the feedback tuples and also to change the type of the iteration feedback.

 To use this feature the user needs to call the `withFeedbackType(type)` method of the iterative data stream and pass the type of the feedback stream: